FzBerradi/EventTicketSystem/README.md

 ## Getting Started

-To run the FixMyHome application locally:
+To run the Ticket Reservation System locally:

 1. Clone this repository: `git clone https://github.com/FzBerradi/EventTicketSystem.git`
-2. Configure your MySQL database settings in `src/main/resources/persistence.xml`.
+2. Configure your MySQL database settings in `src/main/resources/application.properties`.
-3. Build and deploy the application to your Java EE application server (e.g., Apache Tomcat, WildFly).
+3. Build and deploy the application to your Java application server (e.g., Apache Tomcat).
-4. Access the application at `(http://localhost:8086/DecoratorProject/)`.
+4. Access the application at `http://localhost:8086/DecoratorProject/).

 ## Contributing